Welcome to the Asian American Studies Department

 The Asian American Studies department emerges out of social justice struggles in solidarity with multiple oppressed communities.
-It is dedicated to academic and community-based goals, including promoting student learning and intellectual growth, stimulating professional growth and development among its faculty and staff, enhancing and empowering Asian/Pacific Islander communities locally and globally, and highlighting relevant social, economic, political, legal, and cultural issues within existing and emerging communities to envision and effect just alternatives and social transformation.
+It is dedicated to academic and community-based goals, including promoting learning and intellectual growth; stimulating professional development; enhancing and empowering Asian/Pacific Islander communities across local and global scales; and highlighting social, economic, political, legal, and cultural issues within existing and emerging communities to envision and effect just alternatives and social transformation.

 Founded in 1990, AAS is a vibrant interdisciplinary department that offers a major/double major and minor in Asian American Studies.
 Many AAS graduates work in a number of diverse fields, including education, entertainment, journalism, social work, community service, business and law.
 Please check out our academic program page for more information on our courses and for advisement information.

 We are proud to announce our new "Featured Lectures" section!
 The first faculty lecture that we are highlighting is from Dr. Philip Hutchinson's AAS 347 class, focusing on the People vs. Hall case.
 Look for more in the future!